Legion2/exagear-docker/README.md

 This project is distributed under [Apache License, Version 2.0](LICENSE).

-The software exagear and the files `exagear-guest-debian-9_3428_all.deb` and `exagear_3428-1_armhf.deb` are supplied by Eltech and distributed under different terms.
+The software exagear and the files `exagear-guest-debian-9_3428_all.deb` and `exagear_3428-1_armhf.deb` are supplied by Eltechs and distributed under different terms.
 For more information, see the file contents.